 Most tourists choose summer to visit Krakow, so in October you can enjoy the city without crowds.
 In addition, the winter cold has not yet begun (the snow season in Krakow usually starts in November), so it is a good time to get to know this city.

-Of course, the hours of sunshine are no longer the same as in summer.
-They are still long compared to the winter months, but at 19:00 it is already dark.
+Of course: the hours of sunshine are no longer the same as in summer.
+They are still long compared to the winter months, but by 7:00 pm it is already dark.
 One advantage you can enjoy if you choose October to see Krakow is watching the leaves fall from the trees.
-Polish autumn offers the visitor an uncrowded city with good weather for traveling.
+Polish autumn offers visitors an uncrowded city with good weather for traveling.

-Remember that in Poland they do not use the euro, so it is important to withdraw money in ATMs (agencies sometimes charge extra fees).
+Remember that they do not use the euro in Poland, so it is important to withdraw money in ATMs (agencies sometimes charge extra fees).
 That said, Krakow is not an expensive destination.
-On the contrary, it has low-cost flight companies and, once in the city, you can stay and eat at a reasonable price.
+On the contrary, it has low-cost airlines and, once in the city, you can stay and eat at a reasonable price.

-Do you find these tips useful?
-Here I tell you everything you need to know to travel to Cracoviabienprepared and avoid mishaps on your trip.
+Are these tips useful?
+Here I tell you everything you need to know to travel to Krakow well prepared and avoid mishaps on your trip.

-What to pack to visit Krakow in October
+What to pack for your visit to Krakow in October

-To enjoy your trip, it is essential that you pack warmly if you visit Krakow in October.
+To enjoy your trip, it is essential to be well wrapped up if you visit Krakow in October.
 I don't just mean a good coat: bring a hat and gloves, a good raincoat or umbrella and a change of shoes.
 This way you will be able to enjoy the city comfortably, without getting (too) cold.
-It is unlikely, but sometimes snowfalls come ahead of schedule and cover Krakow in October instead of November.
+It's unlikely, but sometimes snowfalls come ahead of schedule and cover Krakow in October instead of November.